 Europe Art Exhibitions

-Opening in Venice this month, the 61st Venice Biennale, In Minor Keys, proposes a quieter mode of attention, one attuned to fragility, memory, displacement, and the unstable conditions through which meaning is formed.
-Across the continent, many of the season’s strongest exhibitions return to similar tensions through radically different materials, histories, and scales.
+Opening in Venice this month, the 61st Venice Biennale, In Minor Keys, proposes a quieter mode of attention, attuned to fragility, memory, displacement, and the unstable conditions through which meaning is formed.
+Across the continent, many of the season’s most significant exhibitions return to these tensions through radically different materials, histories and scales.

 Featured Exhibitions